Interlace Commons

 Jess Reid, B.S.

-Farm and Administrative Coordinator
+Administrative Coordinator

 Jess Reid has been a farmer, Peace Corps Volunteer, and Program Director for an urban gardening organization.
 She graduated from Saint Michael's College after studying anthropology, focusing on farming and food systems.
 After her academic experience, Jess pursued meaningful work on understanding how people cultivate and grow food, fuel, and fiber.
 As an Agriculture Extension Agent in Madagascar, she worked with farmers to facilitate regional tree plantings focused on erosion mitigation while providing educational opportunities for local schools.
 She loves engaging in community-focused solutions that support the land and the people and communities stewarding it.